padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 9. GemFire is expected to fully recover persistent data.
 10. Reingest non-persistent data.

-:exclamation: Be aware that auto-restart can take a long time to complete depending on the data volume, disk speeds, and the number of failed members.
+❗ Be aware that auto-restart can take a long time to complete depending on the data volume, disk speeds, and the number of failed members.
 For our simple cluster, it took nearly five (5) minutes.
 Expect a much longer time to complete for larger clusters.

 #### Type 2 Recovery Steps